superninjaman5000/Python-master/README.md

 Notes

-   This is the final project for Day 1 of Angela Yu's 100 Days of Code

-Built with

-    Python

-What I learned

-    Printing
-    Commenting
-    Debugging
-    String Manipulation
-    Variables
+   This is my personal repository tracking my progress while completing the 100 days of coding bootcamp.
+This is to show my use of GIT, Branchs, pull requests, and commits.
+This was done with merge requests approval as if it was a live project.